 A chance to explore our campuses and the surrounding areas

-Social activities throughout the event to meet like minded individuals from other schools and colleges
+Social activities throughout the event to meet likeminded individuals from other schools and colleges.

-Support in decision making for a University course
+Support in decision making for a University course.

-Following the Summer School students will have the chance to engage with a series of online HE information, advice and guidance workshops to support them at key stages of the UCAS admissions process.
-They will also have access to one to one support from a member of the Student Recruitment Team.
+Following the Summer School, students will have the chance to engage with a series of online HE information, advice and guidance workshops to support them at key stages of the UCAS admissions process.
+They will also have access to one-to-one support from a member of the Student Recruitment Team.